NanoComp/meep/doc/docs/Python_Tutorials/Local_Density_of_States.md

 where the $|\hat{p}(\omega)|^2$ normalization is necessary for obtaining the power exerted by a unit-amplitude dipole assuming linear materials.
 In FDTD, computing the LDOS is straightforward: excite a point dipole source and accumulate the Fourier transforms of the field at a given point in space to obtain the entire LDOS spectrum in a single calculation.
 This is implemented in the `dft_ldos` feature which is the subject of this tutorial.

 Note: Computing the LDOS using this formula is only valid for *lossless* media (i.e., $\varepsilon$ is purely real).
 The formula yields a finite result in the limit of infinite resolution.
-This is not the case for lossy media (i.e., complex $\varepsilon$) as the LDOS diverges with resolution because the dipole consumes an infinite amount of energy (not physically possible).
-Unfortunately, computing the LDOS in lossy media involves more than just classical electromagnetism.
-The LDOS feature is therefore currently limited to only lossless media.
+This is not the case for lossy media (i.e., complex $\varepsilon$) as the LDOS diverges with resolution because, in the continuum limit, the dipole's near fields expend an infinite amount of energy.
+A physical dipole-like source (e.g. spontaneous emission by an atom) expends a finite amount of energy, of course, but it is regularized by atomic-scale effects that are not included in classical electromagnetism.
+Therefore, we do not recommend using the LDOS feature within a lossy medium.

 [TOC]